saghul/cordova-plugin-audioroute/README.md

 and also to query and override the audio device in use.

+## Installation

+The plugin can be installed using the Cordova CLI tool:

+    cordova plugin add cordova-plugin-audioroute --save

 ## API

 All these functions are available in the `cordova.plugins.audioroute` namespace.